-Four Councilors and the Mayor are elected at-large for four-year terms, with a limit of eight years continuous service per member.
-Council meets on a regular basis, at least once a month, and is presided over by the Mayor, who leads the meetings and ensures that proper rules of order are followed.
+Four Councilors and the Mayor are elected at-large for four-year terms, with a limit of eight years of continuous service per member.
+Council meets regularly, at least once a month, and is presided over by the Mayor, who leads the meetings and ensures that proper rules of order are followed.
 In the Mayor's absence, the Council President takes on his or her duties.
-All Council meetings are required by law to be open to the public, and a recording of the proceedings is taped, and transcribed into written minutes which are later approved by Council.
+All Council meetings are required by law to be open to the public, and a recording of the proceedings is taped and transcribed into written minutes which are later approved by Council.

-The City has a number of boards, commissions, and committees which allow citizens an opportunity to fill an integral role in City government by advising the City Council on important issues.
+The City has several boards, commissions, and committees that allow citizens an opportunity to fill an integral role in City government by advising the City Council on important issues.
 To be eligible for appointment, a person must have resided in, or owned real property within, the City or its urban growth boundary for at least one year immediately preceding the appointment.
 If you are interested in serving on a Board, Committee, or Commission, please complete an application form and return it to City Hall.